-The Letter of Complaint set out several reasons why Mr and Mrs U say that the credit relationship between them and the Lender was unfair to them under Section 140A of the CCA.
+The Letter of Complaint set out several reasons why Mr and Mrs L say that the credit relationship between them and the Lender was unfair to them under Section 140A of the CCA.
 In summary, they include the following:

-- 1. The terms of the agreement were unfair in themselves as the Lender paid the Supplier commission and this was not disclosed to Mr and Mrs U. - 2.
+- 1. The terms of the agreement are unfair in themselves, as undisclosed commission was paid to the Supplier by the Lender. - 2.
 Fractional Membership was marketed and sold to them as an investment in breach of regulation 14(3) of the Timeshare, Holiday Products, Resale and Exchange Contracts Regulations 2010 (the 'Timeshare Regulations'). - 3.
 They were pressured into purchasing Fractional Membership by the Supplier. - 4.
 The decision to lend was irresponsible because the Lender didn't carry out the right creditworthiness assessment.

-The Lender dealt with Mr and Mrs U's concerns as a complaint and issued its final response letter on 15 November 2018, rejecting it on every ground.
+The Lender dealt with Mr and Mrs L's concerns as a complaint and issued its final response letter on 14 March 2019, rejecting it on every ground.

-Mr and Mrs U then referred the complaint to the Financial Ombudsman Service.
+Mr and Mrs L then referred the complaint to the Financial Ombudsman Service.
 It was assessed by an Investigator who, having considered the information on file, upheld the complaint on its merits.

-The Investigator thought that the Supplier had marketed and sold Fractional Membership as an investment to Mr and Mrs U at the Time of Sale in breach of Regulation 14(3) of the Timeshare Regulations.
-And given the impact of that breach on their purchasing decision, the Investigator concluded that the credit relationship between the Lender and Mr and Mrs U was rendered unfair to them for the purposes of section 140A of the CCA.
+The Investigator thought that the Supplier had marketed and sold Fractional Membership as an investment to Mr and Mrs L at the Time of Sale in breach of Regulation 14(3) of the Timeshare Regulations.
+And given the impact of that breach on their purchasing decision, the Investigator concluded that the credit relationship between the Lender and Mr and Mrs L was rendered unfair to them for the purposes of section 140A of the CCA.